Wood farm fence is a must for any farm or ranch. Used for tasks such as creating and separating pastures and paddocks, to establishing property lines.

 Wood gates are heavy.
 Wood gates for farms and ranchers tend to be wide.
 As a result, the extra weight puts stress on gate posts.

 Heavy gates tend to sag over time.
 Unless they are steel framed wood gates.
 Furthermore, they are cumbersome to operate.
-That is why we recommend the pipe style farm gates.
+That is why we recommend the pipe style farm gates for most pasture fences.

 Pipe style farm gates are cheap and practical.
 No, they won’t match your fence, but they work.
 They are easy to install and come in a variety of sizes.